christopinka/kotlin-gradle-cdk-lambda/README.md

 This is a Kotlin-based template repository that constists of two subprojects:

 1. Infrastructure.
-CDK infrastructure code is written in Kotlin and uses AWS Java CDK library.
+AWS [CDK-Cloud Development Kit](https://aws.amazon.com/cdk/) infrastructure code is written in Kotlin and uses AWS Java CDK library.
 2. Lambda.
-Lambda source code written in Kotlin and compiled into Java-compatible uber-jars using shadow Gradle plugin.
+Lambda source code written in Kotlin and compiled into Java-compatible uber-jars using [shadow](https://github.com/johnrengelman/shadow) Gradle plugin.
+Similar to the Maven [shade](https://maven.apache.org/plugins/maven-shade-plugin/) plugin.

 ## Requirements